Fjf/Allen/readme.md

 An online account is required to access it.
 If you need to create one, please send a request to [mailto:lbonsupp@cern.ch](lbonsupp@cern.ch).
 Enter the online network from lxplus with `ssh lbgw`.
 Then `ssh n4050101` to reach the GPU server.

-* Upon login, a GPU node will be automatically assigned to you.
+* Upon login, a GPU will be automatically assigned to you.
 * A development environment is set (`gcc 8.2.0`, `cmake 3.14`, ROOT, NVIDIA binary path is added).
-* Allen input data is available locally under `/scratch/allen_data/201907`.
+* Allen input data is available locally under `/scratch/allen_data`.

 ### How to measure throughput